yibodong2001/SIM_Searchable-Interactive-campus-Map/README.md

 - For the IMJS_IMODEL_ID variable, use the id of an iModel that belongs to the iTwin that you specified in the IMJS_ITWIN_ID variable.
 You can obtain iModel ids via the [iModel REST APIs](https://developer.bentley.com/apis/imodels-v2/operations/get-imodel-details/).

 - Alternatively, you can [generate a test iModel](https://developer.bentley.com/tutorials/web-application-quick-start/#4-create-an-imodel) to get started without an existing iModel.
+In this case, we upload the IFC file of the building model as an iModel.

 - If at any time you wish to change the iModel that you are viewing, you can change the values of the iTwinId or iModelId query parameters in the url (i.e. localhost:3000?iTwinId=myNewITwinId&iModelId=myNewIModelId)